 Failure to do so could result in a hefty fine.

-There are different ways to validate your ticket in France, well in all of Europe, really.
-Some time you might go through a subway-like turnstile where you will insert your ticket and then the machine will spit it back out to you and allow you entry through the turnstile.
+There are different ways to validate your ticket in France, well, in all of Europe, really.
+Sometimes you might go through a subway-like turnstile where you will insert your ticket, and then the machine will spit it back out to you and allow you entry through the turnstile.

 Other times you will insert your ticket into a machine, usually yellow, and it will stamp your ticket and give it back.